deltics/azure-pipeline-templates/README.md

 6. Finally, any `postBuild` steps are executed.
 If no [step conditions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml) are specified on those to determine otherwise, `postBuild` steps are only executed if the main build step and any `preBuild` steps were successful.

-###Roadmap
+### Roadmap
-**NOTE:** _There is no specific timeline in mind for any of these features.
+_**NOTE:** There is no timeline in mind for any of these features.
 Development of this template is driven primarily by my own needs, however contributions or suggestions from others are encouraged and gratefully received._

 1. Support for additional compiler configuration settings via parameters.
 2. Validation of support for FMX builds.